-This measuring device is designed in accordance with good engineering practice to meet state-of-the-art safety requirements, has been tested, and left the factory in a condition in which it is safe to operate.
+This device is designed in accordance with good engineering practice to meet state-of-theart safety requirements, has been tested, and left the factory in a condition in which it is safe to operate.

-It meets general safety standards and legal requirements.
+It meets the general safety standards and legal requirements.
 It also complies with the EU directives listed in the device-specific EU Declaration of Conformity.
-The manufacturer confirms this by affixing the CE mark to the device.
+Endress+Hauser confirms this by affixing the CE mark to the device.